-Franklin County Depository Offices: Two branch offices are located in Columbus, Ohio and a branch office is located in Westerville, Ohio.
-All three branch offices are located in Franklin County
+Franklin County Depository Offices: Two branch offices are located in Columbus, Ohio, one branch office is located in Westerville, Ohio and one branch office is located in Worthington, Ohio.
+All four branch offices are located in Franklin County.

 Assessment Area: Franklin County of Ohio